Connectivity is one of 8 topics we have researched to provide evidence in support of our Neighbourhood Plan.

 - Identified local key players on this topic to engage in the Neighbourhood Planning process.

-Here are the findings from our research which led us to come up with the draft objective.
 We are grateful to the members of the Boughton Aluph and Eastwell Residents’ Association for their participation in a survey on broadband speeds.

 Other useful sources of information on connectivity: